nhatcher/ariana-lua/README.md

 DOCUMENTATION
 -------------

-The screen has for panels (parameters, script, plots and output).
+The screen has four panels (parameters, script, plots and output).
 You can choose which panels to see at a given time.
 Normally you would write a few lines in the script panel and observe the plots.

 Scripts are written in [Lua 5.4](https://www.lua.org/manual/5.4/manual.html).
 But the language is so simple that you can have a look at a couple of the examples and do what you need.